 Just embed the source code directly in the tutorial.
 Wrap the code in three backticks or indent by four spaces to achieve proper formatting.

-This option is the simplest, but offer no way to test the code, and does not allow the user to view actual source code files as they might exist in a real project.
+This option is the simplest, but offers no way to test the code, and does not allow the user to view actual source code files as they might exist in a real project.

 For an example, see Run Koa.js on Google App Engine Flexible Environment.